 Orang Utan in the rainforest of Bukit Lawang.
 Photo by Safe and Healthy Travel

 This paradise island is so off-track to the most visited destinations in Indonesia that you might accidentally sweep it off your Indonesia itinerary, but you shouldn’t.
 It is geographically closer to Malaysia and preserves a cross-cultural heritage: Indian, Malay, Indonesian.
-Most travelers got here attracted by what they hear about the underwater diversity and the quantity of dive sites.
+Most travelers got here attracted by what they hear about the underwater diversity and the number of dive sites.
 It might take you weeks to explore the island and the coral reef, but stay at least one week to get a fulfilling experience.
 There are three main beaches with accommodation, a few diving centers, a jungle with a waterfall and monkeys, a town with a market a half hour by motorbike, and incredible wildlife.
-The island isn’t big nor small, just the perfect dimension that allows you to meet new people, or to chill in a solitary way, if that is what you really need.
+The island isn’t big nor small, just the perfect dimension that allows you to meet new people, or to chill in a solitary way if that is what you really need.
 Head here for a complete guide to Pulau Weh.

 How to get to Weh Island

 To get to one of the most beautiful islands in Indonesia, take a flight or bus to Banda Aceh, and then a ferry to Sabang.
 From the touristic port area, get a ride to either Iboih Beach, Gapang Beach, or Long Beach.